Industry: Financial Services

 • High procedural capacity and regulatory sophistication

-• Recurrent exposure to enforcement and compliance issues
+• Recurrent exposure to enforcement and compliance-related matters

-The score does not imply intent, culture, or future behavior.
+This score does not imply intent, ethics, or future behavior.

-This score synthesizes JPMorgan Chase’s institutional response behavior across incidents involving:
+This score synthesizes JPMorgan Chase’s documented responses across matters involving:

-• Market conduct, risk management, and compliance failures
+• Market conduct, risk management, and compliance-related matters

 It does not assess: